 Japan is a country steeped in tradition that has survived centuries and still guides the everyday life if its people.
 So as a visitor what are some important things to know?
-We talked to our Travel Advisor Program Manager, Lindsay Juley, who recently visited this stunning country, and got her top 5 pieces of etiquette to keep in mind when traveling to Japan.
+We talked to our Travel Advisor Program Manager who visited this stunning country, and got her top 5 pieces of etiquette to keep in mind when traveling to Japan.

 1. Remove your shoes upon entry to a home